Michele Ferrero, owner of Nutella empire, dies at 89

 He never let outsiders buy into the company, which his father set up in 1946.
 The group, which toyed with the idea of making a bid for its British rival Cadbury a few years ago, is present in 53 countries.

-Forbes magazine described Ferrero as "the richest candyman on the planet", putting him and his family in 30th place on their list of the world's wealthiest people, with a net worth of $23.4 billion (15 billion pounds).
+Forbes magazine described Ferrero as "the richest candyman on the planet", putting him and his family in 30th place on their list of the world's wealthiest people, with a net worth of $23.4 billion.

 (Additional reporting by Isla Binnie and Elisa Anzolin; Editing by Stephen Powell and Kevin Liffey)